obiwanjacobi/Zsharp/docs/lexical/whitespace.md

 Spaces are used to separate code elements in order to make them distinct.

-`iftrue` does not mean anything, while `if true` represents an `if` statement with a condition (`true`).
+`iftrue` is interpreted as a symbol, while `if true` represents an `if` statement with a condition (`true`).
 The space separates the parts and makes them meaningful.

 ---

 ## Indentation

 Z# uses whitespace -indents- to signal scope.
 Where a lot of languages use `{}` to declare a scope, Z# attempts to minimize noise and do away with those characters.

 **An _`indent`_ is represented by a sequence of spaces.**
 Typically 4 spaces are used.
 The number of spaces must be consistent throughout a single file but can differ between files.
 The first indent that is encountered is taken as the template for all others to follow.